thomaslprr/xml2swagger/README.md

 #### JAXB (Java Architecture for XML Binding)
 Allows you to transform the XML structure into a Java class

-#### GSON
+#### JSON Library
-Gson is an open source Java library for serializing and deserializing Java objects in JSON
+JSON Library is an open source Java library for serializing and deserializing Java objects in JSON

 ## Module operation
 The module takes an XML file as input which it will convert into Java classes (thanks to JAXB).
-Once the Java classes have been obtained, the module will create the json swagger 2.0 using the GSON library.
+Once the Java classes have been obtained, the module will create the json swagger 2.0 using the JSON library.
 The module will return the JSON code.